Powered by Roundtable

 Next season, another wave are headed from the NCAA to U SPORTS as well.

-The University of Guelph, another Ontario based participant in the U SPORTS national championships this season will gain Georgia Sambrano who is transferring from Colgate, and Hannah Dods, who joins from Lindenwood.
-Both come to Guelph after two seasons of NCAA hockey.
+The University of Guelph, another Ontario based participant in the U SPORTS national championships this season will gain Georgia Sambrano who is transferring from Colgate, while the University of British Columbia gains Hannah Dods, who joins from Lindenwood.

 The other three players making the switch are doing so after their rookie seasons in the NCAA with Paige Smith moving from Bemidji State to MacEwan, Daniella Martorana going from Merrimack to the University of Alberta, and Hannah Arnold jumping from St. Cloud State to St. Francis Xavier.